LucasDelfino92/morrowindsharp/mwtools.md

 - Distant Land generation will place its contents here.
 - MWSE will place its mod configuration files here.
 - TES3Merge will place its Merged Objects.esp here.
-- TESTool will place its Merged_Objects.esp here.
+- TESTool will place its cleaned plugins here.
-- TESAME will place its Cleaned_ .esps here.
+- TESAME will place its cleaned (edited) plugins here.

 Files in the **Overwrite** folder will overwrite all your installed assets and plugins, should they have the same names.
 What you can do, however, is make the files in the **Ovewrite** folder into separate "mods", or even drag and drop the files into existing mods you have installed.